kobiton/samples/kobiton-rest-api/get-session-data/README.md

 # Getting session data and commands

+This guideline gives sample code (written in nodejs) to demonstrate the consuming Kobiton REST API.
+In our example of running code, we assume your machine is either Mac OS or Linux but there is no problem if you're on Windows, just run them in Windows manner

-Kobiton has provided sample script for utilizing Kobiton REST API `/sessions` endpoint.
+We has provided sample script for utilizing Kobiton REST API `/sessions` endpoint.
 The provided script demonstrates :
 - [get-session-data.js](./get-session-data.js): Getting data of a session.
 - [get-session-commands.js](./get-session-commands.js): Getting commands of a session.

-> Note :
-> - The provided scripts are written in NodeJS.
-You can take a look at the provided script to view the flow, concepts and idea.
-> - The flow, concepts and idea in the provided script can also be applied into other programming languages.

-> More information about Kobiton REST API `/sessions` endpoint can be found at https://api.kobiton.com/docs/#sessions
+> More information about Kobiton REST API `/sessions` endpoint can be found at [Api documentation](https://api.kobiton.com/docs/#sessions)

 ## A. Preparations
 ### 1. Prerequisites
-- NodeJS installed.
-> Refer to https://nodejs.org/en/download/ for instructions on how to download and install NodeJS.
+- NodeJS: Follow [the installation document](https://nodejs.org/en/download/) for instructions on how to download and install NodeJS.

 ### 2. Getting Kobiton Username and API Key:
 Kobiton Username and API key are required for authenticating with Kobiton API.